Shahriar-77/buenos-aires-house-price-predictor/README.md

   - surface_covered, surface_total
   - lat, lon, l3 (neighborhood), property_type

-**Please download the data or use the link provided in the source if you want to create the files in the data folder yourself**
+**Please download the data or use the link provided in the source if you want to create the files in the data folder yourself.**

 ## 🧠 ML Pipeline